Neural Termination Analysis: Abstract

 \section{Abstract}

-We introduce a novel approach to the automated termination analysis of computer programs: we train neural networks to behave as ranking functions.
-Ranking functions map program states to values that are bounded from below and decrease as the program runs.
-The existence of a valid ranking function proves that the program terminates.
-While existing methods usually contruct ranking functions from source or machine code using symbolic reasoning, we propose a lightweight method that learns them from executions traces.
-We train a neural network so that its output decreases along sampled executions as a ranking function would; then, we use symbolic reasoning to verify whether it generalises to all possible executions.
-We demonstrate that, thanks to the ability of neural networks to generalise well, our method succeeds over a wide variety of programs.
-This includes programs that use data structures.
-We have built a prototype analyser for Java bytecode and show the efficacy of our method over a standard dataset of benchmarks.
+We introduce a novel approach to the automated termination analysis of computer programs: we use neural networks to represent ranking functions.
+Ranking functions map program states to values that are bounded from below and decrease as a program runs; the existence of a ranking function proves that the program terminates.
+We train a neural network from sampled execution traces of a program so that the network's output decreases along the traces; then, we use symbolic reasoning to formally verify that it generalises to all possible executions.
+Upon the affirmative answer we obtain a formal certificate of termination for the program, which we call a neural ranking function.
+We demonstrate that thanks to the ability of neural networks to represent nonlinear functions our method succeeds over programs that are beyond the reach of state-of-the-art tools.
+This includes programs that use disjunctions in their loop conditions and programs that include nonlinear expressions.